What Are The Page Rates for Comic Books and Graphic Novels?

 previous - Jeff Koons and Copying

 Follow and subscribe to me.
-If you have found this helpful, please let me know and share with other creators.
+If you have found this helpful, please let me know and share it with other creators.
 Are the explanations clear and complete?
 Feel free to ask me questions.

 Please support me making video tutorials on Patreon